 International Humanitarian Law (IHL) and International Human Rights Law (IHRL) uphold the right of families to know the fate and whereabouts of their missing relatives.
 States must therefore make every effort to prevent people from disappearing, to search for missing people and to deal with the consequences of such events.
-Under international humanitarian law, the authorities are obliged to do everything possible to provide families with answers that will end the agony of uncertainty so that they can begin mourning the loss of a beloved husband or wife, caring father, loving son or daughter.
+Under the IHL, the authorities are obliged to do everything possible to provide families with answers that will end the agony of uncertainty so that they can begin mourning the loss of a beloved husband or wife, caring father, loving son or daughter.

-Over the years, families of 3250 missing people reported to the International Committee of the Red Cross (ICRC) and the Nepal Red Cross Society (NRCS) the disappearance of their relatives, often following their alleged arrest or capture by one of the parties to the conflict, or during armed encounters.
-While the fate and whereabouts of hundreds of people has been established, 1325 people are still missing, almost thirteen years after the end of the conflict.
+Over the years, families of more than 3000 missing people reported to the International Committee of the Red Cross (ICRC) and the Nepal Red Cross Society the disappearance of their relatives, often following their alleged arrest or capture by one of the parties to the conflict, or during armed encounters.
+While the fate and whereabouts of hundreds of people has been established, over 1300 people are still missing, almost 15 years after the end of the conflict.

 As a neutral, independent and impartial humanitarian organization with an international mandate to alleviate the suffering of the victims of armed conflicts and other situations of violence, one of the tasks of the ICRC is to assist all parties to the conflict in Nepal to fulfil their obligations to clarify the fate and whereabouts of missing persons.
-The various field assessments conducted by the ICRC and the NRCS on the needs of these families have repeatedly shown that their primary need is to know what happened to their missing loved ones, even years after the events took place.
+The various field assessments conducted by the ICRC and the NRCS on the needs of these families had repeatedly shown that their primary need is to know what happened to their missing loved ones, even years after the events took place.